Customer Health Score for SaaS: How to Predict Churn Before It Happens

 4. Payment Reliability (15% weight)

 Has this customer had any failed payments?
-Payment failures are one of the strongest churn predictors — both because of involuntary churn (expired cards) and because they signal disengagement.
+Failed payments are one of the strongest churn predictors — both because of involuntary churn (expired cards) and because they signal disengagement.
+Reducing involuntary churn starts here.

 - No failures ever: 15/15 points